 - Lastly, I return the cooked vegetables into the pot and stir all the ingredients to combine.

 BETTER THAN TAKE-OUT AND EASY!

-The secret of delicious 炒饭 is the rice itself.
-It should have distinct, chewy grains and the best way to achieve this texture is by using cold leftover rice.
+The secret of delicious fried rice 炒饭 are the rice itself and cooking at high heat.
+The rice should have distinct, chewy grains and the best way to achieve this texture is by using cold leftover rice.

 I recommend cooking the rice one day in advance and refrigerating it until you are ready to make the rice.
 This step and timing will give you the best texture.
 And the result is a dryer and less starchy fried rice.

 TIPS FOR THE PERFECT FRIED RICE:

 In Asia, fried rice comes in so many varieties and flavors.
 Each has its own specific list of ingredients.
 But the perfect fried rice is all about texture, it’s even more important than ingredients.

 - Best Types of Rice